Damaris Cortés-Figueroa, LPC (12047)

 Damaris’s theoretical orientation is integrative.
 She is most heavily influenced by the cognitive behavioral, dialectical behavioral, and person-centered, solution-focused approaches to counseling.
 She pursues a safe, ethical, and consistent relationship with her clients while challenging the client to observe the ways in which the client’s thinking impacts their world.
 Damaris’s goal is to help her clients gain autonomy and independence in their everyday lives as they work hard toward their identified goals.

 Damaris areas of competence include: Cognitive Behavioral Therapy (CBT), Dialectical Behavioral techniques, Triple P, Psycho-education, Play Therapy, Breathing Techniques, Grounding Techniques, and Relationship Enhancement.

 Geoffrey has also developed a behavioral health curriculum that simplifies therapeutic language for children and families, enhances parent-child communication, and reduces power struggles at home, school, and in the community.
-5 RE’s (Respect-Responsible-Recover- Reconnect-Redefine) behavioral health curriculum guides children and families toward more positive, adaptive associations with processing challenging behaviors and establishing family roles and rules.
-5 RE’s promotes healthier, more effective coping and communication patterns for children and parents.
+The 5 RE’s (Respect…Responsible…Recover…Reconnect…Redefine) curriculum helps parents manage challenging child behaviors and establish healthier coping and communication patterns in the home.